 - 1. Think about your reasons to get or not get a mammogram.
 If you look at the article, Answering Your Questions About Mammograms, you can see what questions or concerns you had that were keeping you from getting a mammogram when you talked with us.
 Read over and think about the answers to your questions.

 - 2. Write down any other questions you have about breast cancer and mammography.

 - 3. Talk with your doctor about:

 - Your breast cancer risk

 - Your questions or concerns

 - Any roadblocks you have to screening

-- 4. Be sure to weigh any concerns you have about mammography with its benefits.
-And remember that mammograms may reduce your chances of dying from breast cancer by 17%.
+- 4. Be sure to weigh any concerns you have about mammography against the benefits.
+And remember, mammograms may reduce your chances of dying from breast cancer by as much as 30%.